-- complete a hardcopy of a departure order [IMM 5238B], an exclusion order [IMM 1214B], or a deportation order [IMM 1215B] using clear, legible bold print or a typewriter (if available); - ensure that the subject's name is spelled correctly; - complete the subject's date of birth in the format indicated on the form; - insert the applicable country name in the country of birth and country of citizenship fields-country codes are not to be used;
+complete a hardcopy of a departure order [IMM 5238B], an exclusion order [IMM 1214B] or a deportation order [IMM 1215B] using clear, legible bold print or a typewriter (if available);

-- complete the allegation section on the order using the allegation wording found in the Immigration FOSS User Guide; - check off the box on the departure order indicating whether it is an enforceable order; - sign and date the document; - ensure that the order is interpreted and that the interpreter declaration is completed and signed, if appropriate - ask the subject of the order, if present, to sign and date the order indicating receipt of a copy.
+- ensure that the subject's name is spelled correctly; - complete the subject's date of birth in the format indicated on the form; - insert the applicable country name in the country of birth and country of citizenship fields (country codes are not to be used); - complete the allegation section on the order using the allegation wording found in the Immigration FOSS User Guide; - check off the box on the departure order indicating whether it is an enforceable order; - sign and date the document; - ensure that the order is interpreted and that the interpreter declaration is completed and signed, if appropriate - ask the subject of the order, if present, to sign and date the order indicating receipt of a copy.
 If the subject refuses to sign, the Minister's delegate should make the notation "refused to sign" in the space reserved for the person's signature; - complete the "Date Delivered" and "Delivered by (Mail or in Person)" fields in all cases.
 If the subject of the order is present and receives a copy of the order, the date delivered is the effective date of the departure, exclusion or deportation order.
-If the subject of the order is not present, the date delivered is the date the order is mailed and will always be the same as, or later than, the date signed (it must be remembered that the subject of the order is deemed to have been notified of the order seven days after the decision is mailed); and - distribute the form as follows: - for departure orders, give copy 2 to the client, send copy 3 to CIC National Headquarters (CIC NHQ) for microfilming and send copy 5 to counsel, if available.
-Retain the other copies on file; - for unenforceable departure orders, give copy 2 to the client and copy 5 to counsel, if available.
-Retain the other copies on file; - when the departure order becomes enforceable, complete the bottom portion of copy 3 and send it to CIC NHQ for microfilming; - for exclusion orders, distribute as indicated on the form and send copy 3 to CIC NHQ immediately for microfilming; and - for deportation orders, distribute as indicated on the form; and send copy 3 to CIC NHQ immediately for microfilming.
+If the subject of the order is not present, the date delivered is the date the order is mailed and will always be the same as, or later than, the date signed (it must be remembered that the subject of the order is deemed to have been notified of the order seven days after the decision is mailed); and - distribute the form as follows: - for departure orders, give copy 2 to the client, send copy 3 to IRCC National Headquarters (NHQ) for microfilming and send copy 5 to counsel, if available.
+Retain the other copies on file, - for unenforceable departure orders, give copy 2 to the client and copy 5 to counsel, if available.
+Retain the other copies on file, - when the departure order becomes enforceable, complete the bottom portion of copy 3 and send it to IRCC NHQ for microfilming, - for exclusion orders, distribute as indicated on the form and send copy 3 to IRCC NHQ immediately for microfilming, and - for deportation orders, distribute as indicated on the form; and send copy 3 to IRCC NHQ immediately for microfilming.

-11 Procedure: Obligations under the Immigration Division Rules example, an officer's statutory declaration), must be in compliance with the Immigration Division's designated size requirements.
+11. Procedure: obligations under the Immigration Division Rules of the Immigration Division Rules, all documentation destined for the ID (e.g., an officer's statutory declaration), must be in compliance with the ID's designated size requirements.

-Under Rule 24(1) of the Immigration Division Rules, any document to be used in a proceeding must be typewritten or be a clear and readable photocopy on one side of a 21.5 cm x 28 cm ($8 1/2^{\circ} x 11^{\circ}$) paper.
+Under subsection 24(1) of the Immigration Division Rules, any document to be used in a proceeding must be typewritten or be a clear and readable photocopy on one side of a 21.5 cm x 28 cm (81⁄2" x 11") paper.

-With the exception of original documents such as photographs, handwritten notes, letters, birth certificates or documents that cannot be made to conform to the requirements set out in Immigration Division Rule 24(1), all documentation destined for the Immigration Division (for
+With the exception of original documents such as photographs, handwritten notes, letters, birth certificates or documents that cannot be made to conform to the requirements set out in subsection 24(1)

-In those cases where a document destined for the Immigration Division exceeds or does not otherwise comply with the Immigration Division's exceptions or designated size requirements, officers must use the office photocopier to reduce or enlarge the document, as appropriate.
+In those cases where a document destined for the ID exceeds or does not otherwise comply with the ID's exceptions or designated size requirements, officers must use the office photocopier to reduce or enlarge the document, as appropriate.

-12 Procedure: Obligations under the Immigration Appeal Division Rules
+12. Procedure: obligations under the Immigration Appeal Division Rules

-The Minister's delegate will encounter three circumstances in which a person against whom they have made a removal order may have a right of appeal to the Immigration Appeal Division (IAD).
-Those circumstances involve a person who is:
+The Minister's delegate will encounter three circumstances in which a person against whom they have made a removal order may have a right of appeal to the IAD.
+Those circumstances involve a person who is